cjekel/piecewise_linear_fit_py/README.rst

 Changelog
 =========

+-  2018/04/09 Intelligently converts your x, y, or breaks to be numpy array.
 -  2018/04/06 Speed! pwlf just got better and faster!
 A vast majority of this library has been entirely rewritten!
 New naming convention.
 The class piecewise\_lin\_fit() is being depreciated, now use the class